Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Formulation and numerical methods

 The MHD-PIC method treats CRs as super-particles, following the standard approach of PIC, and solves MHD equations for the thermal gas (here specifically just for the thermal ion plasma, see later in this subsection).
 Each simulation particle carries both position information $\boldsymbol{x}$ and normalized momentum information $\left(\boldsymbol{p}/m\right)$.
 The CR kinetic equations are given as:

 Here, $q /\left(mc\right)$, $\boldsymbol{v}$, $\gamma$ and $\mathbb{C}$ represent the CR charge-to-mass ratio, particle velocity, Lorentz factor and the numerical speed of light, respectively.
+Here the numerical speed of light $\mathbb{C}$ sets the upper limit of the particle velocity in the simulation, and can be rescaled to match the physical speed of light $c$ in the realistic system (see Section~\ref{sec::theory_saturation}).
 The CR population meanwhile exerts a Lorentz force on the MHD gas as CR backreaction.
 The MHD equations with the CR backreaction read,

-Here, the variables include $\rho_{\text{i}}$ for ion gas density, $\mathbb{P}\equiv(\rho_i c_s^2 + B^2/2)\mathbb{I}$ for total pressure with $\mathbb{I}$ being the identity tensor, $c_s$ for the isothermal sound speed, and $\boldsymbol{u}_{\text{i}}$ for the ion gas velocity.
+Here, the variables include $\rho_{\text{i}}$ for ion gas density, $\mathbb{P}\equiv(\rho_{\text{i}} c_s^2 + B^2/2)\mathbb{I}$ for total pressure with $\mathbb{I}$ being the identity tensor, $c_s$ for the isothermal sound speed, and $\boldsymbol{u}_{\text{i}}$ for the ion gas velocity.
 The unit for magnetic field is normalized such that magnetic permeability equals one, thus absorbing factors of $1/\sqrt{4\pi}$.
 We bypass the CR backreaction on the MHD gas energy in this work by applying an isothermal equation of state (see the reason in Section~\ref{sec::theory_crhd}).
 The cosmic ray charge density $Q_{\text{CR}}$ and the current density $\boldsymbol{j}_{\text{CR}}$ are both functions of the phase space distribution function $f\left(t, \boldsymbol{x}, \boldsymbol{p}/m\right)$ for the CR population:

 Here, $m$ represents the mass of an individual CR particle, and $\rho_{\text{CR}}$ denotes the mass density of the CR ensemble.

 Given that the Lorentz force is approximately proportional to $\rho_{\text{CR}}$, the intensity of the CR backreaction is evaluated through the mass density ratio between CR and thermal ionized gas, $\rho_{\text{CR}}/\rho_{\text{i}}$.
 With the CR cyclotron frequency being $\Omega \equiv \left(q /\left(mc\right)\right) \left|\boldsymbol{B}\right|$, the characteristic rate for CR feedback is $(\rho_{\text{CR}}/\rho_{\text{i}})\Omega$.